bloose/NGPT/README.md

 # NGPT
-Matlab implementation of the modified Noble Gas Paleothermometer
+Matlab implementation of the modified Noble Gas Paleothermometer.
+The data and scripts found here are related to the analyses presented in:

-# Sea Ice Formation, Glacial Melt and the Solubility Pump Boundary Conditions in the Ross Sea
+### Sea Ice Formation, Glacial Melt and the Solubility Pump Boundary Conditions in the Ross Sea
+### DOI: 10.1029/2022JC019322
 ============

 Authors